Baltimore County Legislation includes two types:

 As with other information, copies of older legislation are being removed from online so are provided below as local archive copies.

 This is another case is which US and UK are separated by a common language.
-While we use "table" to mean take a bill off the table, the UK says "table" to mean put it on the table to be considered.
+While we use "table" to mean take a bill out of consideration, the UK says "table" to mean put it on the table to be considered.

 See here for list of "special laws", i.e., those that were clearly intended to benefit a specific property or person, in conflict with the Maryland Constitution.